Energy Systems Engineering (ESE)

 Modeling and analysis of linear, continuous-time systems in the time and frequency domains.
 Fundamentals of single-input-single-output control system design using both time-domain and frequency-domain techniques.

-Prerequisites: ESE 330 with C or better
+Prerequisite: ESE 330 with C or better

 Survey of technical fundamentals and operational principles of conventional and renewable energy conversion systems to understand the environmental and sustainable issues for energy systems currently in use or may be used in the future to power our industrial society.
 Offered at OSU-Cascades only.

-Prerequisites: ME 312 with C or better
+Prerequisite: ME 312 with C or better

 Detailed coverage of the electrical energy distribution system, its operation, control and design.
 Design considerations and impacts to meet emerging and evolving customer needs.
 Broader understanding of natural gas and oil pipeline distribution for these infrastructure commodities.
 Offered at OSU-Cascades only.